boomerwing/MorseCode-Raspberrypi-PICO/README.md

 ### App-Keyer

 This C app is a Morse Code CW Keyer used by Radio Amateurs to automatically transmit a repeated message in Morse Code.
 A number of messages can be stored and selected by switches.
 The code shows three switches to select up to eight messages.
 A Seven Segment LED module shows the message number and two LED dots blink in response to the morse code being sent.
+Three different versions are provided.
+There are two versions which create Ring buffers which are filled with PS2 Keyboard text.
+One Ring Buffer is created in Global Variable space.
+The second version uses a Queue to implement the Ring Buffer.

 ### App-Shuffle